Financial Literacy Resources

-Much like Payday Lenders, remember these companies are in business to make money-from your money.
-Renting a 50" flat screen HDTV for 1 year at $40 per week will cost you $2080 in just one year, almost double the cost of purchasing one outright at an electronics superstore.
+These companies ar much like Payday Lenders.
+Remember these companies are in business to make money-from your money.
+Renting a 50" flat screen HDTV for 1 year at $40 per week will cost you $2080 in just one year, almost triple the cost of purchasing one outright at an electronics superstore.

 If you suspect identity theft:

 Daily Money Leaks:

 Use grandma's envelope system.
 Budget out cash in envelopes for necessary purchases like groceries.
 You are much less likely to overspend when you pay cash.

 For one week, write down every purchase you make to determine where your money leaks are occuring.

 Leave your cash and debit cards at home to avoid daily impulse spending.